PanPeryskop/SpotiToYt/README.md

 2. The application will ask you to enter your `client_id`, `client_secret`, and `redirect_uri` for Spotify, and it will use the [`client_secret.json`] for YouTube.

-3. The application will then create a YouTube playlist based on your Spotify playlist.
+3. The application will then create a YouTube playlist based on your Spotify activity.

 Enjoy your music on YouTube!